Skip navigation

 Room 212, City Campus East,

-My highest impact publications are concerned with home, familiarity and the everyday in tourism.
+My most impactful publications focus on dwelling, familiarity, and the everyday within tourism.
 My most cited article is on dwelling-in-mobilities and was published in Tourist Studies in 2003.
-I have also published on the familiar character of tourism in Annals for Tourism Research.
-My most recent work is on caravan homes and has been published in Mobilities Sharon Wilson.
-The article extends philosophical debates on dwelling-in-mobilities for the analysis of mobile tourist homes, mobilising and socialising dwelling.
+I have also published on the familiar character of tourism in Annals of Tourism Research (2012).
+My latest research with Sharon Wilson (2022) is on caravan dwellings and has been published in Mobilities.
+The article extends philosophical debates on dwelling-in-mobilities for analysing mobile tourist homes, mobilising and socialising dwelling.

-Much of my work is on island and coastal tourism.
-I have a long-term interest on mass tourism and its impact on Mediterranean Modernities.
-In 2009 I co-edited a book on Cultures of Mass Tourism, which sets out to demonstrate the cultural significance of mass tourism as well as the significance of mass tourism to mass culture.
-I have also published a short paper on sustainable tourism policies in the Balearic Island and conducted expert analysis of tourism issues mainly in the contest of the Balearic Islands.
+A significant portion of my research focuses on island and coastal tourism.
+I have a sustained interest in mass tourism and its impact on Mediterranean modernities.
+In 2009, I co-edited a book on Cultures of Mass Tourism with Mike Crang Penny Travlou, which seeks to demonstrate the cultural significance of mass tourism as well as its importance to mass culture.
+Additionally, I published a brief paper in 2017 on sustainable tourism policies for the Balearic Islands, and I have conducted an expert analysis of tourism issues, particularly regarding the Balearic Islands.
+This includes articles on tourism and culture for Núvol (2022), a leading cultural magazine in Catalan.

-I have recently developed an interest on cultural identities and events following my involvement in funded research projects on invented traditions in rural Mallorca.
-I published on the decolonisation of tourist local identities in Mallorca in Tourist Studies and on the renewal of festival traditions for a book on Festival Cultures.
-I have also a short paper in Cultural Geographies on Tactical Tourism with Sean Carter and a chapter on the Nomadic Village project with Sharon Wilson
+A recent area of interest focuses on the role of festivals in cultural transformations.
+This interest stems from my work on a funded research project on invented traditions in rural Mallorca, conducted in collaboration with Antoni Vives, Marcel Pich and Francesc Alemany.
+We have published articles on the decolonisation of tourist local identities in Mallorca in Tourist Studies (2020), the renewal of festival traditions for a book on Festival Cultures (2022), and more recently on crowding and co-creation (2024).
+Additionally, I co-authored a brief paper on Tactical Tourism with Sean Carter in Cultural Geographies (2010) and a book chapter on the Nomadic Village project with Sharon Wilson (2014).

-My final research interest is on critical hospitalities, where I developed a pedagogical innovation that uses freegan principles.
-I have published an article in Hospitality & Society on a student pop-up café upcycling surplus food.
-The article vindicates the pedagogical and practical value of embedding critical hospitalities into vocational curricula.
-I have a pedagogical interest in fieldtrip practice, research rich and creative forms of learning.
+I have also engaged with critical hospitalities, developing a pedagogical innovation inspired by freegan principles.
+In 2020, I published an article in Hospitality & Society (2020) about a student-led pop-up café that upcycles surplus food.
+This article highlights the pedagogical and practical value of integrating critical hospitalities into vocational curricula.
+Additionally, I have addressed field trip practices and research-enriched education more broadly.

 • Please visit the Pure Research Information Portal for further information